 Once you have the right invite list, you’ll want to ensure that the time used in the meeting is well spent.
 So to move the action forward in meetings:

 - Keep it brief.
 Set a time limit.
 There are suggestions that standing helps keep time.

 - Keep it small.
 If you can, don’t invite more than 5 people to a meeting.
 Anything more and it becomes a presentation.

 - Start with the answer.
-Decide where you want to achieve before you work through the agenda.
+Decide what you want to achieve before you work through the agenda.
 The danger is getting stuck on minor points.

 - Brief the group prior.
 Do not use the time to recap the issue.
 Everyone attending should know what is being discussed and the context around the conversation before the meeting.

 - If someone is not contributing, don’t invite them again.
 You can do without a mute body in the room.